Constellation-class frigate: Design

-The class will use a Combined Diesel Electric and Gas Hull, Mechanical and Electrical (HM&E) propulsion system which has never been used in any other U.S. Navy ship.
-The new propulsion system will be required to be tested on land, in order to reduce the risk of engine failure, which has plagued the previous LCS program.
+The class will use a Combined Diesel Electric and Gas Hull, Mechanical and Electrical (HM&E) propulsion system, which has never been used in any other U.S. Navy ship.
+The new propulsion system will be required to be tested on land in order to reduce the risk of engine failure, which has plagued the previous littoral combat ship (LCS) program.

+The ongoing difficulties with the LCS were a major factor in the US Navy's decision to kickstart the Constellation program.
+According to the Congressional Research Service, ongoing concerns include LCS survivability in a conflict, their limited armament, and their ability to complete the missions they were designed for.
+Other problems include their high cost (double original projection), and maintenance costs.

 Contenders

 Six shipbuilders submitted proposals for conceptual designs to the U.S. Navy FFG(X) Frigate program.
-On 16 February 2018, the U.S. Navy announced that from these proposals they had selected five shipbuilders and awarded them each $15 million contracts to produce conceptual designs for the FFG(X).
+In February 2018, the U.S. Navy announced that from these proposals they had selected five shipbuilders with each awarded a $15-million contract to produce conceptual designs for the FFG(X).
 These shipbuilders were Austal USA, Fincantieri Marine Group, General Dynamics, Huntington Ingalls Industries, and Lockheed Martin.

-Atlas North America submitted the MEKO A-200 but was not selected for a conceptual design contract.
-Ship designs from these five shipbuilders were evaluated by the U.S. Navy to inform the final specifications that would be used for the FFG(X) request for proposal in 2019 and the intended contract award in 2020.
+Atlas North America submitted the MEKO A-200, but was not selected for a conceptual design contract.
+Ship designs from these five shipbuilders were evaluated by the U.S. Navy to inform the final specifications that would be used for the FFG(X) request for proposal in 2019, and the intended contract award in 2020.

-On 28 May 2019, Lockheed Martin withdrew from the competition.
+In May 2019, Lockheed Martin withdrew from the competition.

 Contract award

-On 30 April 2020, it was announced that Fincantieri Marinette Marine's FREMM multipurpose frigate had won the contest and was awarded a $795 million contract for detailed design and construction of the lead ship, with options for nine additional ships.
-On 20 May 2021, the U.S. Navy issued Fincantieri Marinette Marine a $554 million contract to start building the future USS Congress (FFG-63).
+On 30 April 2020, it was announced that Fincantieri Marinette Marine's FREMM design had won the contest.
+Fincantieri Marinette Marine (FMM), in Marinette, Wisconsin, was awarded a $795-million contract for detailed design and construction of the lead ship, Constellation, with options for nine additional ships.
+In May 2021, the U.S. Navy issued FMM a $554-million contract to start building the future USS Congress (FFG-63).

+Construction

+On 2 April 2024, USNI News reported that the Constellation-class frigates were delayed by three years by issues concerning shipyard backlogs and a lack of skilled workers.
+A year later, in April 2025, it was reported that the first frigate of the class, Constellation, was only 10 percent complete.
+Furthermore, the design had yet to be finalized and approved.